microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-qna.md

 ## Known issues

-- Sorting, aggregation and pagination are not supported for qna searches.
+- Sorting, aggregation, and pagination are not supported for qna searches.
 - Combination search with other entity types is not supported.
 - Markdown is currently not supported for the qna description.
-Please use plain text.
+Instead, use plain text.

 ## Next steps